truefoundry/truefoundry-docs/experiment-tracking/log-data/log-params.md

 run.end()
 ```

-### How can I programmatically parameters for a run?
+### How can I programmatically get parameters for a run?

 You can use the `get_params` method.
 It returns a dictionary